mhpob/chesapeake-backbone/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Analysis associated with the Chesapeake Telemetry Backbone
+# Analysis associated with the mid-Bay portion of the Chesapeake Telemetry Backbone

 ![](Figures%20and%20Animations/midbay.gif)